heyitsjearbear/mosurveys/TECH_DEBT_ASSESSMENT.md

 - Modern tech stack (Next.js 15, TypeScript, Supabase)
 - Clean component structure and separation of concerns

-**Recommended path for internship project:** Fix the `required` field TODO (#1, ~30 min) to show attention to detail, then proceed directly to building the survey editing feature.
-The current codebase quality is more than sufficient for demonstrating your capabilities.
+**Recommended path for internship project:** ✅ **COMPLETED** - All quick wins implemented (type safety, logging, TODO removal).
+The codebase now demonstrates production-quality patterns and is ready to showcase.
+Proceed directly to building new features with confidence in the solid foundation.

 ---